Callum-OP/Piano-Teacher/README.md

 Customisation?
 Such as dark mode, text size and colour theme selection.

 --- Save custom music selections ---
-Saving entered music notes into music.json?
-Maybe make it downloadable and then can be entered later to access saved music pieces in the preset list.
+Saving entered music notes into music.json and saving it to device?
+Could be limited to native apps only.

 ## Issues
 --- Dark mode ---
-The colours and layout on dark mode on some mobile browsers does not look right compared to the intended look.
+The colours and layout on dark mode specifically on the web on some mobile browsers does not look right compared to the intended look.

 --- Audio ---
 If the user switches windows or tabs the audio and animation will stop playing.
 (Maybe it should automatically pause and resume instead?
-Alternatively see if it is possible for at least the audio to play when away from tab)
+Alternatively see if it is possible for at least the audio to play when away from tab).

 --- Performance ---
 Older devices (10 years or more, will struggle to run the app as intended).
-Add an option to run the app in a simplified performance enhancing mode (Removing the fancy visuals and focusing on running the app at the bare minimum requirements).
+Add an option to run the app in a simplified performance enhancing mode (Removing the fancy visuals and focusing on running the app at the bare minimum requirements)?
-Might be able to use canvas?, could give better performance.
+Tried using canvas but not much difference to performance, if anything worse.
-Look for any chance to optimise, focusing on tick() animation loop in JS, DOM manipulations (creating/removing note divs) and Audio processing.
+Look for any chance to optimise, focusing on tick() animation loop in JS, creating/removing note divs and Audio processing.

 --- Sort Notes Feature ---
 Resorting notes is not always perfect, some notes would be better suited to the closer hand than what the chosen hand is through the resort function.

---- Timing ---
-Some MIDI files the music/timeline ends long before it has fully completed meaning there may be issues when calculating the full length.